 THE GOVERNOR PRESCOTT HOUSE, EPPING, NH

-The McPhee Family of Epping, NH presents HIGHNOTE – the 16th annual Balloon, Music and Fireworks Festival to benefit the Adam McPhee Memorial Foundation.
-With fifteen years in the running, the festival has attracted an average of 500 guests each year and has raised about $85,000 in donations to benefit the Adam McPhee Memorial Foundation.
+The McPhee Family of Epping, NH presents HIGHNOTE – the 19th Annual Balloon, Music and Fireworks Festival to benefit the Adam McPhee Memorial Foundation.
+With eighteen years in the running, the festival has attracted an average of 500 guests each year and has raised about $110,000 in donations to benefit the Adam McPhee Memorial Foundation.

 On Saturday, September 14th, 2019 from 2:00pm to dark (rain or shine) at the grounds of the Governor Prescott House on the McPhee family farm, friends, family and festivalgoers will continue the tradition of the all day celebration.

 Epping Police and Fire Department will be present.
 The grounds are handicap accessible.

 * Due to insurance reasons we ask that you leave your pets at home.

 Come join us for the official Highnote Jack Sharkey 5k!
 The course is an official USTAF certified course, starting at the Governor Prescott House and winding through some of Epping's hilly neighborhoods.